Search

 Tanning

 Tanning leather had been done mostly the same way through history, using plant tannins such as oak bark.
-But during the Industrial Revolution, new chemicals and processes were discovered to speed up leather tanning and reduce the cost: mineral tanning.
-We'll talk more about these and other tanning methods in Lesson 4.
+But during the Industrial Revolution, new chemicals and processes were discovered to speed up leather tanning and reduce the cost: mineral (or chrome) tanning.

 Finishing

-Also during the Industrial Revolution, they invented many different ways for finishing the leather with different acids, dyes, paints, waxes, and coatings.
-Each of these different treatments affects the drape, color, and durability of the leather, making each kind of leather suitable for different products.
-We'll explain some of the finishing methods in Lesson 6.
+Another leather innovation during the Industrial Revolution, was new ways for finishing the leather: acids, dyes, paints, waxes, and coatings.
+Each of these different treatments affects the drape, color, and durability of the leather.
+This makes the different kinds of leather suitable for different kinds of products.

 What Leather is Used For